-Abuse of methadone can lead to psychological dependence.
+Misuse of methadone can lead to psychological dependence.

 When an individual uses methadone, he/she may experience physical symptoms like sweating, itchy skin, or sleepiness.
-Individuals who abuse methadone risk becoming tolerant of and physically dependent on the drug.
+Individuals who misuse methadone risk becoming tolerant of and physically dependent on the drug.

 Methadone